mvantellingen/python-zeep/docs/index.rst

 performant and compliant Python XML library currently available.
 This results in major speed benefits when retrieving large soap responses.

+The SOAP specifications are unfortunately really vague and leave a lot of things open for interpretation.
+Due to this there are a lot of WSDL documents available which are invalid or SOAP servers which contain bugs.
+Zeep tries to be as compatible as possible but there might be cases where you run into problems.
+Don't hesitate to `submit`_ an issue in this case (complete with an wsdl document).

 Getting started